LoliMizuki/MZSQLGen/README.md

 This sample code block can help you gen SQL statement (`CREATE TABLE` or `INSERT INTO` ... ) from c# classes or instance quickly.

 ## Usage
-If has class define like below:
+If has a class define like below:

 ```c#
     public class MyClass {